 The jury is still out on the effectiveness of testosterone boosters though.
 Often, they can seem to promise more benefits than they deliver.
 Due to outdated and unproven ingredients, or weaker and proprietary blends.

 Effects of Testosterone Boosters

-Reviews are mixed of testosterone boosters, however some people do report good changes to both muscle mass, health and recovery.
+Reviews are mixed with testosterone boosters, however, some people do report good changes to both muscle mass, health and recovery.